 Choose your own adventure

-You can start this process whenever feels right to you, or wait for the official starting point the second day of Pesach, which is April 23 in 2016.
+You can start this process whenever feels right to you, or wait for the official starting point the second day of Pesach.
 If 49 days sounds overwhelming, you can choose a single sefira, perhaps the one you are most comfortable with, and pair it with each sefira over 7 days.

 Sefira of the week and day